 Compared to a piston, the gas turbine has less parts and the moving parts rotate in only one direction without stopping and accelerating as the pistons normally do in an engine.
 Thus, a running gas turbine is basically free of the vibrations normally found in piston models, which translates in much longer service life (TBO) and higher reliability.

-There are a number of engine subsystems which assist in keeping the engine running.
+There are a number of engine subsystems which assist in keeping the engine operating.
 Lubrication, engine cooling and bleed air.
 Without going into great depth we will uncover how they work.

 Turbines use a recirculating oil system where oil is collected in tanks after it has been pumped around by pressure and scavenge pumps.
 Oil coolers and filters are also used to remove any excess heat and any particulate matter picked up by the oil which could damage bearings and gears reducing the life of the engine.